← Back to All States

 Frequently Asked Questions

 In the default 186 representative cities (10k+ residents) view, Celina currently ranks first in Ohio.
-It posts a Paw Score grade of A+, supported by 225 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities.
+That does not mean every breed or renter scenario is automatically safe there.
+It means the city currently combines a stronger move-fit grade (A+), 225 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities in this state.

 The cost varies, but the median pet rent surcharge across Ohio is approximately $35 per month.
 This is an extra fee piled onto your base rent, not including the one-time, often non-refundable, pet deposit.
 Renters with large breeds often face higher fees or outright exclusion in denser metro areas.

 It depends on the city.
-Ohio does not have statewide BSL preemption, so individual municipalities may still regulate or ban certain breeds.
+Ohio does not have statewide BSL preemption, so individual municipalities may still regulate, restrict, or in some cases ban certain breeds.
 Always verify local codes and lease rules before relocating with a restricted breed.